FoxInFlame/MyAnimeListAdder/README.md

 - Use a better MAL API
 - More input fields in popup for chosen anime, such as start/end date, rewatched episodes, etc (1.X)
+- Add an option to disable CPU-demanding animations and transitions (1.X)
 - Probably more.
 You know what, let me rephrase.
 There will 100% be more stuff.
 (1.X, 2.0, 3.0)

 #### Bugs / Problems / Suggestions / Support [![GitHub issues](https://img.shields.io/github/issues-raw/FoxInFlame/QuickMyAnimeList.svg?maxAge=2592000)]() [![GitHub pull requests](https://img.shields.io/github/issues-pr/FoxInFlame/QuickMyAnimeList.svg?maxAge=2592000)]()